Sanglorian/orcus/Orcus Rulebook - current.md

 The Weapons table shows the most common weapons used in the fantasy gaming worlds, their price and weight, the damage they deal when they hit, and any special properties they possess.

 Every weapon is classified as either melee or ranged.
 A **melee weapon** is typically used to attack a target in an adjacent square to you, whereas a **ranged weapon** is used to attack a target at a distance.
 Some melee weapons, called **thrown weapons**, can be used at a range.
 Other melee weapons, called **reach weapons**, are still held in the hands for an attack but can attack creatures further away than just adjacent squares.

+By default, Strength is added to attack and damage rolls for melee weapon attacks and Dexterity to attack and damage rolls for ranged weapons.

 ### Weapon Proficiency